 How do you know which experiences to relate?
 How do you choose which memories to share and which ones to ignore?
 And how do you shape these memories into a story, a narrative that reaches and moves its readers?
 That deepens your own understanding of both the chaos and the coherence of your life?

-This two day workshop will use writing prompts to help you access significant memories.
+This two-day workshop in Edmonton, Alberta will use writing prompts to help you access significant memories.
 Jean and Caterina address the problems of honesty, balance, viewpoint, portrayal of others, and context.
 They guide students in balancing the dramatic with the reflective and the evocative and in recreating events, times, and places, using discussion, examples, and writing exercises.

 Writing a memoir is not a simple undertaking: it’s a journey.
 This workshop provides the guideposts.